TheRobBrennan/microsoft-parter-network/modules/Create serverless applications/README.md

 - Identify the value of Azure API Management in a serverless application
 - Import an Azure Functions app as an API in Azure API Management
 - Import multiple Azure Functions apps as a single API in Azure API Management

+Prerequisites:

+- Basic knowledge of Azure API Management and Azure Functions